imperador/chromefy/README.md

 cp -av /home/chronos/local/firmware /home/chronos/native/lib/
 cp -av /home/chronos/local/lib/modules /home/chronos/native/lib/modules
 ```
-Now that both ChromeOS and CHromium Native are updated, type in "sync", hit enter, and than once you regain the ability to type a command in the terminal reboot your system, and boot into your now upgraded ChromeOS machine.
+Now that both ChromeOS and Chromium Native are updated, type in "sync", hit enter, and than once you regain the ability to type a command in the terminal reboot your system, and boot into your now upgraded ChromeOS machine.
 It is important that you use this method, as updating ChromeOS via the update function built in will not work properly, and will try to update the 3rd partition, which is Chromium native.
 ChromeOS cannot be booted at this point.
 It is best to follow the instructions outlined here when updating.

+It is not clear whether you need to update Chromium native to have a bootable, upgraded version of ChromeOS.
+For now, updating Chromium is optional until we know more.

 ## Automated script to make all the process
 Working in this